shortstheory/APStreamline/README.md

 The video quality can either be automatically set based on the avaialble network bandwidth or set manually for more fine-grained control.

-The APWeb page also presents an option to record the video stream to a file.
+The APWeb page also presents an option to record the video stream to a file on the CC.
 For this the video stream must be opened on the client.
 This works with any of the manually set resolutions but does **not** work with Auto quality.
 This is because the dynamically changing resolution causes problems with the file recording pipeline.
 An exception to this is the UVC cameras which can record to a file in Auto mode as well.

 The RTSP streams can be viewed using any RTSP player.
 VLC is a good choice.